 As a copywriter and consultant, I provide communications, strategy, and writing services to nonprofits, social enterprises, and other for-profits with charitable giving.
 It’s my desire for companies like yours to communicate in a more compelling and professional manner because I believe, and hope, you are the future of business.
 When you succeed, we all win.

 I launched Signify in 2016 as a solution to my friends' problems.
 Several people I knew founded cause-focused organizations, both for- and non-profit, but few had marketing and communications experience.
 They were struggling to get the work done that they already understood, much less the world of marketing and communications that they didn't.
 For many years, I stepped in as a freelancer or informal consultant.

 However, as time passed, I saw a void that needed to be filled.
 Similar organizations who are just getting started, or who have stayed small, couldn't afford a staffer with my knowledge and expertise, but they could afford to hire someone like me for projects as needed.
 This formed the foundation for my work, and led to the creation of my own full-time, social enterprise.
 I knew that there were others like them—like you—and I wanted to help.

 With my assistance, these small but powerful organizations have increased their donations and sales, gained more influence over their audience, found new ways to share their message, and created strategies that set them up for long-term success.

 I was honored to start my business by helping my friends.
 Now, I'd be honored to help you.

-And if anything I said resonated with you, take a look at my Services to see how we might work together.
+And if anything I said resonated with you, take a look at my Services to get a better idea of how we might work together.
 Unlike many people in my position, I didn't name this company after myself.
 I chose the name Signify to represent the greater things we can do together.
 Whether we collaborate in person or online, I know we can move your mission forward.
 You don't need to figure it out—or do it all— alone.